6 ways to stress less about IBS

 Aim to get to bed and wake up at the same time each day, eat your main meals at similar times each day, don’t exercise in the couple of hours before you go to bed, and make some time in the evenings for relaxing and stretching the muscles.

-Your body should naturally begin to respond to these regular patterns, potentially enabling you to digest your food better, improve your energy levels throughout the day and achieve a better sleep.
+Your body should naturally begin to respond to these regular patterns, potentially enabling you to digest your food better, improve your energy levels throughout the day and achieve a better sleep, which can have an impact on irritable bowel syndrome.

 6 Make time for relaxation